Sumatriptan for migraine headaches

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Sumatriptan should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving sumatriptan.
+- Sumatriptan should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Sumatriptan.

 Is there anything else I need to know about this medicine?

 - Make sure your child’s teachers know about their medicine.
 Your child should keep the medicine with them and may need to use it at school if they feel they are starting to develop a migraine headache.

 General advice about medicines